apache/spark/docs/docker-stack/build.rst

 Building the image
 ==================

-Before you dive-deeply in the way how the Airflow Image is build, let us first explain why you might need to build the custom container image and we show a few typical ways you can do it.
+Before you dive-deeply in the way how the Airflow Image is built, let us first explain why you might need to build the custom container image and we show a few typical ways you can do it.

 Why custom image ?